ruijaulino/ruijaulino.github.io/_posts/2026-03-25-gauss_intu.md

-# Intuitions from a Gaussian model
+# Heuristics from a gaussian model

 Consider returns $y \in \mathbb{R}^p$ and features $x \in \mathbb{R}^q$ to be joint Gaussian: